-The Centre is located next to UNESCO Global Geopark, which is part of the Salpausselkä ridge.
+The Centre sits by the Salpausselkä ridge, which has the status of the UNESCO Global Geopark.
 Stretching over 600 km, the ridge consists of rock and gravel deposited by glaciers 12,000 years ago, making it one of Finland's most significant and best-known geological formations.
 In winter, lighted ski tracks cross the forest, and in summer, the area features mountain biking and hiking trails.

-OUESTIONS TO THE COMPETITORS
+QUESTIONS TO THE COMPETITORS